 TMJ stands for temporomandibular joint.
 It acts like a hinge connecting the jawbone to your skull, with a joint on either side of the jaw.
-If you have TMJ disorder, you may experience jaw pain and stiffness in the joints.
+TMJ disorder is often called just TMJ or TMD.
+You may experience jaw pain and stiffness in the joints with TMD.
 In severe cases, you may have trouble opening and closing your jaw, making it difficult to eat and even talk.
-Another issue with TMJ disorder is frequent headaches and migraines.
+Another issue with TM disorder is frequent headaches and migraines.

 Experts still debate the exact causes of TMJ disorder a more thorough understanding of the jaw has helped numerous patients find relief from migraines.